-It should be noted that all inundation maps, including those produced by SFPUC for SSIP, have caveats and uncertainties.
+All inundation maps, including those produced by SFPUC for SSIP, have caveats and uncertainties.
 Inundation maps, and the underlying associated analyses, are intended to be used as planning-level tools that illustrate the potential for flooding under future sea level rise and storm surge scenarios.
-Although this information is appropriate for conducting vulnerability and risk assessments, finer-grained information may be needed for detailed engineering design and implementation - particularly for projects located near the shoreline.
+Although this information is appropriate for conducting vulnerability and risk assessments, finergrained information is needed for detailed engineering design and implementation - particularly for projects located near the shoreline.
 The maps depict possible future inundation that could occur if nothing is done to adapt or prepare for sea level rise over the next century.
-The SFPUC SSIP maps relied on a 1-m digital elevation model created from LiDAR data collected in 2010 and 2011.
-Although care was taken to capture all relevant topographic features and coastal structures that may impact coastal inundation, it is possible that structures narrower than the 1-meter horizontal map scale may not be fully represented.
+The SFPUC SSIP maps relied on a 1-meter (m) digital elevation model created from LiDAR data collected in 2010 and 2011.
+Although care was taken to capture all relevant topographic features and coastal structures that might impact coastal inundation, structures narrower than the 1-m horizontal map scale might not be fully represented.
 If development and earthwork has occurred along the shoreline after 2011 (i.e., if a project was completed that raised or modified ground elevations), these changes are not captured within the SFPUC inundation maps.
-In addition, the maps are based on model outputs and do not account for all of the complex and dynamic San Francisco Bay and Pacific ocean coastal processes, or future conditions such as erosion, subsidence, future construction or shoreline protection upgrades, and other changes to the region that may occur in response to sea level rise.
+In addition, the maps are based on model outputs and do not account for all of the complex and dynamic San Francisco Bay and Pacific Ocean coastal processes, or future conditions such as erosion, subsidence, future construction or shoreline protection upgrades, and other changes to the region that might occur in response to sea level rise.